-Students are allowed 10 unexcused days per school year for promotion to the next grade.
+Students are allowed 10 unexcused days per school year only for promotion to the next grade.
 This means that if your child misses more than the allowed amount of absences, he/she will be retained in the same grade the following year.

 Parent notes are NOT an excused note although we do ask that you send a note or email or call.

 Excused notes are: (with proper documentation and medical notes will be verified)

 B-Bereavement for immediate family members, E-Excused, G-Guidance, J-Court, K-Religion, M-Medical/Dental (dental for half hour before the appointment and half hour after for travel), and P-Principal approved (with PRIOR arrangements made with Principal)